fortunejs/fortune/README.md

 [![npm Version](https://img.shields.io/npm/v/fortune.svg?style=flat-square)](https://www.npmjs.com/package/fortune)
 [![License](https://img.shields.io/npm/l/fortune.svg?style=flat-square)](https://raw.githubusercontent.com/fortunejs/fortune/master/LICENSE)

-Fortune.js is a reusable interface for structured data in Node.js and web browsers.
+Fortune.js is an interface for structured data in Node.js and web browsers.
 It implements a data abstraction layer and networking, which is useful for exposing a database with application logic.

 [View the website](http://fortune.js.org) for documentation.
 Get it from `npm`: